 - Allowances and other provisions, such as technology, travel and subsistence

-The task force will also review the following items for the current term of council and prepare recommendations on:
+The task force also reviewed the following items for the current term of council and prepared recommendations on:

 - The impact of the change to municipally elected officials’ taxable income